PersonHood/Discontinuity/Discontinuity.md

 - primarily reproducing

 D - Psychology
-- discerning, consciousness
+- primarily discerning, consciousness

 E - Sociology
-- communing, self-consciousness
+- primarily communing, self-consciousness

 F - Epistemology
-- knowing, meta-consciousness
+- primarily knowing, meta-consciousness

 G - Ontology
-- being, silenced-consciousness
+- primarily being, silenced-consciousness

-X`` - unknowable
+X'' - unknowable
-- after the end-of-time
+- after the end-of-time?

-## Tangent Curve
+### Nine Tangent Curves

-Imagine a set of tangent curves
+Imagine a set of tangent curves:

-- side-by-side
+- Side-by-side
-- Elongated / flattened 'S' shaped
+- Elongated and flattened 'S' shapes
-- Asymptotic boundaries and an inflection point in the middle
+- Asymptotic boundaries
+   - non-overlapping boundaries
-- Fuzzy conditions near non-overlapping non-touching boundaries
+   - non-touching boundaries
-- No continuous transition from curve to curve, vs a sine wave
+- Discontinuous curve-to-curve transitions
+- An inflection point mid-curve

-## Interpretation
+### An Interpretation

 '1.
 We are at home in [F] epistemology
 - We are able to postulate and study [A] - [F]
 - Presume [F] relies on language and math
-- Presume that non-humans remain in [C] - [E]
+- Presume that most animals remain in [C] - [E]

 '2.
 Through meditation many experience [G]
 - We return to [F] to convey the essence of [G]

 '3.
-We propose a new emergent realm [X``]
+We propose a new emergent realm [X'']
-- We speculate about the essence of [X``]
+- We speculate about the essence of [X'']
-- We speculate about the essence of [X`]
+- We speculate about the essence of [X']
 - Both are unknowable

 '4.
-Are [X`] and [X``] the same?
+Are [X'] and [X''] the same?

 '5.
 How are emergent realms related?
-- along a circle, or
+- along a line, or
-- along a line
+- along a circle

 '6.
 Are the gaps between boundaries real?
+- Are the gaps an artifact of linguistic limitations?
 - Is Gödel's 2nd theorem a factor?